 Walgreens, CVS, and Walmart all develop disposable cameras but they don’t return your negatives and the scans are just okay.
 See this guide for where to get your disposable cameras developed for about the same price but with better scans, negatives returned, and faster turnaround time.

-Most, if not all, of the one-hour photo labs from the 1990’s are gone, but there are still labs that can develop your film for your and provide you with digital scans of your images (and your negatives) so you can get transfer or download them on your phone.
+Most, if not all, of the one-hour photo labs from the 1990’s are gone, but there are still labs that can develop your disposable film camera for you, return your negatives, and provide you with digital scans of your images so you can post them on social media by downloading them on your phone.

 How Do Disposable Cameras Focus?

-Disposable film cameras have a small, fixed aperture (usually between f8 – f11).
-However, the aperture is set at a deep depth of field that allows for most everything in the scene to be in focus.
-This allows you to focus on framing and composing the scene while not having to worry about correct focus.
+Disposable film cameras have a small, fixed aperture (usually between f8 – f11) that is set at a deep depth of field that allows for most everything in the scene to be in focus from a distance from 4ft from the camera and beyond.
+This allows you to focus on framing and composing the scene while not having to worry about getting the correct focus.

 Can Disposable Cameras Freeze?